Jihyun Kim | June 6, 2021

 Then there is the climate crisis (and it’s a crisis, not a change), which is an impending threat to our lives in the next decade, let alone the next few.
 The future uncertainties of the effects from the climate crisis, especially when Earth warms beyond 1.5 degrees, affect our security in both the physical and financial realms.
 For example, in 2020, there has been a record of 22 billion-dollar weather and climate disaster events in the United States.
 This is a sharp increase from the 1980–2020 annual average of 7.1 events (CPI-adjusted).
 The increasingly frequent climate disasters will quickly rack up the emergency spendings across government, corporations and insurance companies while financial markets may take more frequent hits too.
 Not only will the catastrophes steal from our retirement savings, they will also threaten our future retirement habitats with less arable land, access to clean water and outdoor livability.

 All of this is overwhelming; the cards stacked against us are systematic and generational.
 Before we let this anxiety debilitate us, however, we should first discern and call out the policy-level failures that removed safety nets for young people, especially when the blame wrongly points to the individuals and avocado toasts.
-The failure to provide affordable housing, control housing prices, ensure sufficient income and job growth and take timely actions against climate crisis are on the individuals to bear the burden of yet we do bear it now.
+The failure to provide affordable housing, control housing prices, ensure sufficient income and job growth and take timely actions against the climate crisis should not be on the individuals to bear the burden of yet we do bear it now.
 So if ignorance and inaction are not the answer, what can young people do today to take control?

 One step is financial literacy, and we have a lot of work to do.
 While we may be the most educated generation, we are definitely not the most financially educated.
 A recent study by OECD found that on average across G20 countries, fewer than half of adults (48%) could answer 70% of financial knowledge questions correctly.
 Young people (aged 18-29) appeared to have lower financial literacy and financial attitude scores than the rest of the sample consistently and significantly.
 They also tend to have lower financial knowledge and less prudent financial behaviour, and although educational attainment is positively correlated with financial literacy, the well-educated are not necessarily savvy about money.
 In fact, a study found that schooling is only positively associated with wealth accumulation when interacted with financial literacy.